AtheeshRathnaweera/Docker-implementation-of-a-python-application/README.md

 # Docker_implementation_of_Python_Dice_Roll_Game

-The docker image of this application has already uploaded to the docker hub.
+Created docker image by me has already uploaded to the docker hub.
+You can use following instructions for get further details.

 ### Pull the image